james922023/james922023/README.md

 ## Hi there 👋
 Im James, a programmer and recent grad!

-Here are my projects that I've worked on!
+Here are my projects that I've worked on!(in order from most recent to oldest)

 - [Django-React-Personal-Project](https://github.com/james922023/LeaguePicker-PythonWebsite)
 - [Covert-wirless-comm-Senior-Project](https://github.com/james922023/Covert-Wireless-Communication-With-Software-Defined-Radios)